getiria-onsongo/hadoop-cnvrf-public/README.md

 This Hadoop based implementation can rapidly scale to analyze large datasets such as whole-exome and whole-genome data.

+### Prerequisites
+These instructions assume you have a hadoop cluster up and running with all the dependency software installed.
+If you have your own cluster, see [installing dependency software] () for instruction on how to install required software.
+If you are using Amazon Elastic Map Reduce framework, see [launching EMR cluster] ()for instructions on launching a Hadoop cluster on Amazon.
+We provide an Amazon Machine Image (AMI) with depedency software installed.

 <!--
 ## Getting Started